apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 When an ACL filter is found, ATS stops processing ACL filters depending on the mathcing policy configured by :ts:cv:`proxy.config.url_remap.acl_matching_policy`.

+Note the step 1 happens at the start of the connection before any transactions are processed, unlike the other rules here.

 First Explicit Match Wins Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~